What Is a Spinal X-Ray?

 In some cases, you may need to stand next to the X-ray machine.
 You doctor may also ask that you get images from the front and the side of your spine, or while you stretch or bend.

 When your X-ray session is done, the technician will process the images.
-He may ask you to wait a few minutes to make sure the pictures are clear.
+They may ask you to wait a few minutes to make sure the pictures are clear.